-The preferred shares we issued in the Noralta Acquisition are entitled to receive a 2% annual dividend on the liquidation preference (initially \$10,000 per share), subject to increase to up to 3% in certain circumstances, paid quarterly in cash or, at our option, by increasing the preferred shares' liquidation preference, or any combination thereof.
-Quarterly dividends were paid in-kind on June 30, September 30, and December 31, 2018, thereby increasing the liquidation preference to \$10,150 per share as of December 31, 2018.
+The preferred shares we issued in the Noralta Acquisition are entitled to receive a 2% annual dividend on the liquidation preference (initially \$10,000 per share), paid quarterly in cash or, at our option, by increasing the preferred shares' liquidation preference, or any combination thereof.
+Quarterly dividends were paid in-kind on March 31, June 30, September 30, and December 31, 2019, thereby increasing the liquidation preference to \$10,355 per share as of December 31, 2019.
 We currently expect to pay dividends on the preferred shares for the foreseeable future through an increase in liquidation preference rather than cash.
-For further information, see Note 12 - Preferred Shares to the notes to the consolidated financial statements included in Item 8 of this annual report.
+For further information, see Note 20 - Preferred Shares to the notes to the consolidated financial statements included in Item 8 of this annual report.